 Matthew Eakin was an experienced aussie climber.
 He died, while descending from K2 after having stood on the summit.
 His body, spotted around ABC, was covered by a small avalanche while a team was trying to recover him.
 Now a GoFundme is raised for giving him a dignified burial .
 MONTAGNAMAGICA support this goal.
 PLEASE,DEAR FOLLOWERS OF THIS PAGE, CONSIDER DONING TO HELP REALISE THIS !

-When my dear friend Louis Rousseau (*), respected and experienced climber, photographer,contacted me about the story of his friend Matthew Eakin , asking me to share the GoFundMe raised by friends&family , I wasn’t surprised to learn that he will be leading the Winter Expedition aimed to recover Matt body and give him a dignified burial.
+When my dear friend Louis Rousseau (*), respected and experienced climber, photographer,contacted me about the story of his friend Matthew Eakin , asking me to share the GoFundMe raised by friends&family , I wasn’t surprised to learn that he share the goal of financing a Winter Expedition aimed to recover Matt body and give him a dignified burial.
 He told me that it wasn’t important write his name – he’s an incredible humble man, a kind and emphatic human , with a bucket of life’s and climbing’s values that I share with him and my respect and trust for him is total.
-So I think it’s important to say that Louis decided to dedicate his time and skills for such a valued objective.

-Someone asked him “Why going up to recover a body on the mountain? isn’t better to leave him in the place he loved to be doing what he dreamed ?”
+Someone asked “Why going up to recover a body on the mountain? isn’t better to leave him in the place he loved to be doing what he dreamed ?”
 The answer was simple: Matthew body is located in a precise and known location near the Abruzzi Spur “normal” route, and the probability that in Spring his remains could be exposed to people climbing there is high.
-And Louis also said: “a dignified burial is something written since thousands years.
-A desire of the family that should be shared with empathy by anyone, I add.

 Press Release on GoFundMe